FredHutch/RSV_correlates_analysis/README.md

 7. SL_risk_score
 8. exploratory

-Run the code within the above folder to generate results.
-These results are then pulled into a pdf report by running the Rmarkdown file ``correlates_analysis.Rmd'' in the correlates_report folder.
+Run the code within each of the above folders (named according to the analysis) to generate the respective results.
+These results are then pulled into a pdf report by knitting the Rmarkdown file ``correlates_analysis.Rmd'' located in the correlates_report folder.